NaveenPrasanth/naveenprasanth.github.io/_posts/2023-05-20-IRRATIONAL.md

 So the ratio of its diameter to the circumference of a circle that exists in nature is an Irrational number.
 Likewise, we can find irrational numbers in many real-world models.

 1. Take a slide that we enjoy in parks, for argument's sake, let's assume the stairs and floor as two adjacent sides of a square.
 Then the slide will be the hypotenuse of the square.
 We want to know how much smooth steel we have to buy for the slide.
-We can use help from Pythogoras to find that $slide^2$ = $4^2$ + $4^2$, ie slide = 4*$\sqrt{2}$
+We can use help from Pythagoras to find that $slide^2$ = $4^2$ + $4^2$, ie slide = 4*$\sqrt{2}$
 ![The slide](slide.png)